 Students interested in attending Notre Dame Law School's J.D. program may choose to apply via two applications - the Law School Admissions Council Application (LSAC App) or the Notre Dame Law School Application (NDLS App).
-Please visit the LL.M. page or J.S.D. page if you are interested in applying to those programs.
+Please visit the LL.M. page or J.S.D. page on law.nd.edu if you are interested in applying to those programs.